Alan Wanzenberg

-Alan Wanzenberg (born May 5, 1951) is an American architect and designer based in New York.
-He is frequently among the Top 100 Designers and Architects in Architectural Digest's annual list.
+Alan Wanzenberg (born May 5, 1951) is an American architect and designer based in New York City.
+He has been named to Architectural Digest's annual AD100 list of leading architects and designers several times.

-Wanzenberg, a Berkeley and Harvard graduate, began his career in 1978 at I.M.
-Pei & Partners in New York.
-In the 1980s and 1990s, he had a successful design partnership with interior designer Jed Johnson.
-Some of the most sought-after condominium complexes in Manhattan, such as 515 Park Avenue, The Hubert, Chelsea Enclave, and 150 Charles Street, were designed by Wanzenberg.
-His memoir Journey: The Life and Times of an American Architect was published in 2013.
+A graduate of the University of California, Berkeley and Harvard University, Wanzenberg began his architectural career in 1978 at I. M. Pei & Partners in New York.
+During the 1980s and 1990s, he maintained a professional and personal partnership with interior designer Jed Johnson, collaborating on residential and commercial projects.
+Wanzenberg established an independent practice and designed several luxury residential developments in Manhattan, including 515 Park Avenue, The Hubert, Chelsea Enclave, and 150 Charles Street.
+His memoir, Journey: The Life and Times of an American Architect, was published in 2013.

 Life and career

 Early life and education

 Alan Wanzenberg was born in Evanston, Illinois, the third son of Henry and Doris Wanzenberg.
 His mother was a homemaker, an avid athlete, and an amateur pianist, while his father worked as a mechanical contractor and civil engineer.

 As a child, he would admire the architecture of the neighborhood, which included a number of residences designed by Frank Lloyd Wright.
 He also spent hours in the Thorne Miniature Rooms at the Art Institute of Chicago.
 His family spent their summers in Castle Park, Michigan, where he acquired a further appreciation for craftsmanship and traditional shapes from the 19th-century rental cottages at the lakeside resort.

 Wanzenberg was classmates with comedian Ruby Wax at Evanston Township High School.
 He intended to earn a degree in nautical engineering at the University of California, Berkeley.
 However, he ultimately changed his major and received a bachelor's degree in architecture in 1973.
 He continued his education at the Harvard Graduate School of Design, where he graduated with a master's degree in 1978.
 For the following three years, he worked at I.M.
 Pei's New York headquarters.